 As long as you have a decent wi-fi connection, IP telephony allows you to make phone calls from anywhere.
 This means your business can enjoy increased flexibility and accessibility as employees can stay productive, always.

-What’s more, a virtual phone number is entirely portable, so you can use the same phone number wherever you are.
+What’s more, a virtual phone system is entirely portable, so you can use the same phone number wherever you are.

 Scalability is one of the most significant advantages that a VoIP business phone system provides.